christophebe/julius-gpt/readme.md

 ### Interactive / Automatic Mode

-In interactive mode, the CLI will ask you for some parameters (topic/title, language, intent, audience, etc.).
+In **interactive mode**, the CLI will ask you for some parameters (topic/title, language, intent, audience, etc.).

-In automatic mode, you need to supply all the necessary parameters to the command line.
+In **automatic mode**, you need to supply all the necessary parameters to the command line.
 This mode of operation allows you to create a multitude of contents in series (for example in a shell script).

 Both modes will use different predefined prompts to generate the content:

-- Generate the outline of the post (with the SEO description, SEO title, the slug)
+- Generate the outline of the post (with the SEO description, SEO title, the slug).
-- Generate the introduction
+- Generate the introduction.
-- Generate the content of the different sections of the outline
+- Generate the content of the different heading of the outline.
-- Generate the conclusion
+- Generate the conclusion.

 The final result is in Markdown and HTML.

 ### Template